-Are you shopping for life insurance and kidney disease seems to be stopping you in your tracks?
+Are you shopping for life insurance, but kidney disease seems to be stopping you in your tracks?
 It is perfectly understandable, because underwriters will often consider the condition a high risk factor.

-Complicating the matter even further, however, is the fact there is not just one, but several different types of kidney disease, and each one has a different level of severity.
+Complicating the matter even further is the fact there is not just one, but several different types of kidney disease, and each one has a different level of severity.

 The Centers for Disease Control and Prevention (CDC) reports 4.5 million adults have been diagnosed with kidney disease in the United States.
 More than 47,000 people die from it every year, which makes kidney disease the ninth leading cause of death in this country.

 It is those statistics which make life insurance and kidney disease a tricky combination.

 The first order of business is to determine exactly which type of condition you have.
 The two main categories are congenital and acquired.